← Hub / 07 Cheat Sheet

 What it does

-The conversational Claude.
-Writing, brainstorming, analysis, decision-making, learning, processing documents.
-You talk through ideas, it pressure-tests them.
-You paste in a doc, it summarises and asks the questions you didn't.
+The conversational Claude, built for writing, brainstorming, analysis, decisions, learning, and chewing through documents.
+You talk through an idea and it pressure-tests the weak parts.
+You paste in a doc and it summarises, then asks the questions you forgot to ask.

 What it can access

-Web search, uploaded files (PDFs, docs, images, code), Projects for persistent custom context, and Artifacts for documents and code that live inside the chat.
+Web search, uploaded files including PDFs, docs, images, and code, Projects for persistent custom context that travels with you across chats, and Artifacts for documents and code that live inside the conversation.

 When to reach for it

-Drafting copy.
-Working through a hard decision.
-Learning a new domain fast.
-Pressure-testing a strategy.
-Synthesising a pile of notes.
-Anywhere you'd otherwise spend an hour with a whiteboard or a smart friend.
+Drafting copy, working through a hard decision, getting up to speed in a new domain quickly, pressure-testing a strategy, or synthesising a messy pile of notes.
+Anywhere you would otherwise spend an hour at a whiteboard or on the phone to a smart friend.

 Example prompt